 Based in Williamsburg, Iowa, Kinze makes planters that can be upgraded to be more effective in no till.
 They have a very similar opener configuration to the Deere planters.

-Based in Salina, Kansas and established in 1976, Great Plains Manufacturing makes both planters and drills.
+Based in Salina, Kansas and established in 1976, Great Plains Manufacturing makes planters and drills.

 Founded in 1991, AGCO’s headquarters are in Duluth, Georgia.
 Two of their top brands are Sunflower and White Planters.

-For further information on these or other manufacturers, or to find out whether our parts and equipment will fit your drills and planters, please call (800) 417-8020, or e-mail email@example.com.
+For more information on these or other manufacturers, or to find out if our parts and equipment will fit your drills and planters, contact us at (800) 417-8020, or e-mail firstname.lastname@example.org.
+Want to learn more?
+Click here for additional no till farming facts.